vishalmysore/Tools4AI/README.md

 | Submit a reimbursement request for the <span style="color:blue">**business**</span> trip <span style="color:blue">**expenses.**</span>                                                     | The AI system guides the user through the reimbursement request process, collecting necessary details such as expense receipts, dates, amounts, and purpose of expenditure.
 Once compiled, the system submits the reimbursement request to the appropriate department for processing. |

+Prompt prediction is a technique used to anticipate user actions based on their input prompts.
+For instance, if a user's prompt is "my car broke down," in addition to the action "bookTaxi," the AI system can predict a set of subsequent actions such as "bookCarService" and "orderFood" (if it's dinner time).
+This predictive capability enhances the user experience by proactively suggesting relevant actions or services based on the context provided in the prompt.

 ## SETUP

 ```mvn clean install``` <br>